arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 at top level. `person.name` will match the attribute `name` of a leaf in the top-level object `person`.

-If you have a attribute name that contains a dot, you need to quote the name with either a tick or a backtick.
-For example
+If you have an attribute name that contains a dot, you need to quote the name with either a tick or a backtick.
+For example:

     "path": "´name.with.dots´"